 You can avoid warping by doing basic maintenance on your vinyl flooring.
-You can wipe spillage immediately, and you can allot gaps or spaces in between planks to make room for s
+You can wipe spillage immediately, and you can allot gaps or spaces in between planks to make room for expansion.

 Water leakage and high moisture can also cause mold and mildew.
 To solve this problem, you need to find the source of moisture and then take measures accordingly.
 In case the substrate is the culprit and is the source of moisture, the best solution is to simply seal it with a proper moisture barrier.

 It is not easy to determine whether your substrate is dry enough.
 So you need to ask the flooring installation contractors to check it professionally.
 You can also use moisture meters to help you estimate whether the moisture level is within a feasible limit.

 When I had Vinyl Planks in one of my rentals a water leak from an indoor washer dryer combo caused my LVP to warp.
 And the LVP were only installed a year prior but the flooring company said it’s too hard to repair only a portion so I had to replace the entire kitchen.

 A disadvantage of a Vinyl Plank is repair, if you need to repair Vinyl Planks you sometimes need to replace an entire section of Vinyl Plank for it to look great again.